Know about this? Rate It!

 Favorite thing: As I mentioned earlier, 70% of Vietnam's population was born after 1975.
 For demographers, this creates a real worry as the agricultural society is experiencing a huge bubble of people moving through their child-bearing years, presaging a baby boom.
 During my stay there, it became clear that the government was worried about this, as there was an article in the state-run newspaper about the cultural reluctance of Vietnamese men to wear condoms, and how that needs to change.
 Birth control seems to be on the mind of many state planners, as well as AIDs control (though that was never stated).
 The sign in this photo is part of that public relations campaign.

-In temples as well as ancient Vietnamese literature, you will find Chinese characters.
+Favorite thing: In temples as well as ancient Vietnamese literature, you will find Chinese characters.

 Vietnamese langauage was original written using Chinese script called Chữ-nôm or Nôm until the 20th century.